PedroDBFlores/moby-docker-an-introduction/README.md

 All the source code can be found [on my Github](https://github.com/PedroDBFlores/moby-docker-an-introduction)

-# What's Docker after all?
+## What's Docker after all?

-A project that automates the deployment of apps by providing a sandbox over the host operating system.
+An application that automates the deployment of apps by providing a sandbox over the host operating system.

-It might seem like a VM, but it makes use of low level techniques present in the Linux kernel that allow for this kind of very lightweight containers.
+It might seem like a VM, but it makes use of low level techniques present in the Linux kernel that allow for this kind of very lightweight container

-# What are containers?
+## What are containers?
 Is that what they ship overseas?

 Yes.
 But also a way to isolate applications by themselves, with their very specific environment variables and dependencies.